DHI/terracotta/README.md

 1. Use it as data exploration tool to quickly serve up a folder containing GeoTiff files with `terracotta serve`.
-2. As tile server backend on an existing webserver.
+2. Make it your tile server backend on an existing webserver.
 Refer to [the Flask documentation](http://flask.pocoo.org/docs/1.0/deploying/) for more information.
    You can ingest your data [ahead of time](#ingestion) (recommended) or on-demand.
 3. Deploy it on serverless architectures such as AWS λ to serve tiles from S3 buckets.